Injury Fund

 • A&E visits (including emergency attendance to VHI Swiftcare/LAYA ExpressCare clinics, up to a maximum €100)

-Any private treatment which a claimant is looking to have covered under the Fund – MRIs, private Xrays, consultations, surgery – requires prior approval by submitting a referral letter, on headed paper, from a medical doctor (GP, Surgical Consultant) with a request from the claimant to have the treatment considered for prior approval.
-Any follow-up attendances to VHI Swiftcare or private health Expresscare clinics these must be prior approved.
+Any private treatment which a claimant is looking to have covered under the Fund – private scans, consultations, surgery – requires prior approval by submitting a referral letter, on headed paper, from a medical doctor (GP, Surgical Consultant) or registered physiotherapist with a request from the claimant to have the treatment considered for prior approval.
+Any follow-up attendances to private urgent care clinics must be prior approved.

 Where a member is covered by a private health insurance policy, prior approval must be sought for any private treatment which they wish the excess to be covered by the LGFA Injury Fund.